Jakub21/shp.py/Readme.md

 #### `include[file as]`

-Creates namespace with id `as` and pastes all content from file `file` in it.
-Preserves namespaces from included files.
+Copies the content of selected file in its own place.
+Namespaces from included files are preserved.

+To wrap the copied content in a namespace, use the optional `as` parameter.
+This defines the ID.

-For example `@include[file 'bar' as foo]` copies content from `./bar.shp `and saves it in `foo` namespace.
-Note that `./` prefix and file extension is not present.
+Note that `./` prefix and file extension are excluded.

 #### `namespace[id] { body }`

 Creates a namespace with ID `id`.
 Used to avoid name conflicts in `define` and `paste` calls.
-Namespaces are automatically created by `include` functions.
+Namespaces can be automatically created by `include` functions.

 Namespaces can be nested.
 Relative path is always used in other functions' calls.